Written by Benjamin Bowles

 UPS and FedEx

-Important things about private carriers:
+Important notes about private carriers:

 - Tracking services are generally better than USPS, especially internationally.